Dudnikov v. Chalk & Vermilion Fine Arts, Inc.: Procedural

-Court's Reasoning
+Court's reasoning

-The Tenth Circuit applied the standard for determining personal jurisdiction laid out by the Supreme Court.
+The Tenth Circuit applied the Supreme Court's standard for determining personal jurisdiction.
 Distilling the holdings of several Supreme Court cases, the Tenth Circuit formulated and applied a five-part test to determine whether specific jurisdiction is proper.
 Proper exercise of due process requires that the defendants (1) have committed an intentional action, (2) that the action was expressly aimed at the forum state, (3) that defendants had knowledge that the brunt of the injury would be felt in the forum state, (4) that the plaintiff's injuries arose out of the defendant's forum related activities, (5) and that traditional notions of fair play and substantial justice are not offended.

 Intentional Action

 The Court held that the sending of the NOCI was an intentional act designed to terminate the plaintiff's auction.
 The defendants additionally threatened to bring suit within ten days if the NOCI was not enforced.
-Furthermore, the Court aligned itself with a ruling by the Ninth Circuit holding that the intentional act does not need to be wrongful since such a requirement would be tantamount to an assessment of the merits of a case.
+Furthermore, the Court aligned itself with a Ninth Circuit ruling holding that the intentional act need not be wrongful, since such a requirement would be tantamount to assessing the merits of a case.

 Action was Expressly Aimed at the Forum State

-Though the defendants argued that the NOCI was sent to eBay in California, the Court held that the intent of the defendants sending the NOCI was to request eBay to remove the auction for the infringing material.
-Also, defendants contacted the plaintiffs directly, issuing a threat to sue them in federal court to prevent the future sale of the fabric.
-Furthermore, viewing the facts in a light most favorable to the plaintiff as required by the standard of judgment for a 12(b) motion to dismiss, the Court found that the defendants knew that plaintiffs were located in Colorado since notice was provided on their eBay listing.
+Though the defendants argued that the NOCI was sent to eBay in California, the court held that the defendants' intent in sending the NOCI was to request that eBay remove the auction for the infringing material.
+Also, the defendants contacted the plaintiffs directly, issuing a threat to sue them in federal court to prevent the future sale of the fabric.
+Furthermore, viewing the facts in the light most favorable to the plaintiff, as required by the standard of judgment for a 12(b) motion to dismiss, the court found that the defendants knew the plaintiffs were located in Colorado because notice was provided in their eBay listing.

 Brunt of the Injury Felt in the Forum State

 The Court found that defendants knew that plaintiffs' business was in Colorado, and thus that the effects of the NOCI would be felt there.
-Following Calder, the Court further determined that the defendants additionally took intentional actions that were expressly aimed at the forum state, as evidenced by the defendant's intentional cancellation of the plaintiff's auction.
+Following Calder, the Court further determined that the defendants took intentional actions expressly aimed at the forum state, as evidenced by their cancellation of the plaintiff's auction.

-Plaintiff's Injuries Arose out of Defendant's Forum Related Activities
+Plaintiff's Injuries Arose out of Defendant's Forum-Related Activities

-Whereas the Court was confronted with selection of but-for causation and proximate causation when analyzing this issue, they held that both theories of causation were satisfied by the sending of the NOCI to eBay by the plaintiff as well as the email exchange between defendants and plaintiffs.
+Whereas the Court was confronted with a selection of but-for causation and proximate causation when analyzing this issue, they held that both theories of causation were satisfied by the sending of the NOCI to eBay by the plaintiff, as well as the email exchange between the defendants and the plaintiffs.
 Since the NOCI declared that defendants believed in good faith that plaintiffs infringed their copyright, the merits of the declaratory judgment suit dealt directly with the same issue raised by the NOCI.